honeylizard/frontend-challenges/README.md

 - I did not include the blue shapes behind the illustrations as the mockups do not provide enough information on how it should look at different screen sizes.
 In cases like this, I would reach out to the UI/graphics team and discuss it's purpose and/or if it needs to be something different.
 - the social media links on the mobile header nav are not at the bottom as there is a limitation with the modal package I am using.

+## Calculator App

+### The challenge

+Your users should be able to:

+- See the size of the elements adjust based on their device's screen size
+- Perform mathematical operations like addition, subtraction, multiplication, and division
+- Adjust the color theme based on their preference
+- **Bonus**: Have their initial theme preference checked using `prefers-color-scheme` and have any additional changes saved in the browser

+### Solution Features

+- Responsive Design
+- Internationalization Capabilities
+- WCAG 2.0 AA compliance (except for color contrasts as the color scheme is a hard requirement)